Who can benefit from this guide?

 Select Add a pay rate record.
 The ADD PAY RATE panel will open.

-The COUNTRY and START DATE will default to the Occupancy’s country and start date settings.
-These can’t be edited.
+The COUNTRY and START DATE default to the Occupancy’s country and start date settings.
+You won’t be able to edit them.

 (Optional) Enter the END DATE if known.